developer-cmsspin/spin-framework/src/Spin.WebSite/wwwroot/extlib/ui-bootstrap4/README.md

     * [ ] Getting started with development should be very simple
 * [ ] Switch to ES2015
     * [ ] The code should be cleaned up, and better formatted

-If you can think of more, feel free to make issues.

----
+I'll add more as I think of them / have the time.

 ## Quick links
 - [Demo](#demo)